erciomunoz/academic-kickstart-1/content/authors/admin/_index.md

 ---

 Hi, thank you for visiting my website!

 I am Ph.D. candidate in economics at CUNY Graduate Center working under the supervision of Nuria Rodriguez-Planas and Wim Vijverberg.
-In addition, I am research associate at the Stone Center on Socio-Economic Inequality (since 2018), and consultant at Development Economics Research Group (Poverty and Inequality) in the World Bank (since 2019).
+In addition, I am research associate at the Stone Center on Socio-Economic Inequality (since 2018), and consultant at the Development Economics Research Group (Poverty and Inequality) of the World Bank (since 2019).

 I have more than 7 years of work experience and previously worked at the Central Bank of Chile, the Inter-American Development Bank and others units of the World Bank.